Dominica’s Terrain

 Rivers, Waterfalls, and Coastal Geography

-Dominica’s coastline itself is a mix of black sand beaches and cliff-lined shores, reflecting its volcanic history.
-The West Coast, bordered by the Edward Oliver Leblanc Highway, provides easy access to coastal villages along the Caribbean Sea and features more accessible beaches such as Mero Beach and Purple Turtle Beach.
+Dominica’s coastline is a mix of black sand beaches and cliff-lined shores, reflecting its volcanic history.
+The West Coast, bordered by the Edward Oliver Leblanc Highway, provides easy access to coastal villages along the Caribbean Sea and more accessible beaches such as Mero Beach and Purple Turtle Beach.
 By contrast, the East Coast is more secluded and rugged, with the dramatic terrain leading to fewer sandy beaches but more unique ecosystems, including areas within the Kalinago Territory, where the indigenous Kalinago people have maintained their traditional way of life.
-This coastline also includes hidden coves and volcanic rock formations that make it ideal for adventure tourism.
+This coastline also includes hidden coves and volcanic rock formations, making it ideal for adventure tourism.

 Microclimates and Biodiversity

-The mountainous and varied terrain of Dominica results in distinct microclimates across the island, which influence local weather patterns and support a range of ecosystems.
+Dominica’s mountainous and varied terrain results in distinct microclimates across the island, which influence local weather patterns and support a range of ecosystems.
 The windward side of Dominica, facing the Atlantic, receives higher rainfall and is home to dense, wet rainforests, while the leeward side is drier.
 These microclimates foster a wide range of biodiversity, from tropical rainforests filled with endemic species to drier, scrub-like vegetation on the western slopes.
-Dominica’s rich biodiversity includes the Sisserou Parrot, found in the rainforests of Morne Diablotins National Park, which is also the country’s national bird.
-The varied flora and fauna are supported by nutrient-rich volcanic soil, abundant water sources, and a climate moderated by elevation and proximity to the ocean.
+Dominica’s rich biodiversity includes the Sisserou Parrot, found in the rainforests of Morne Diablotin National Park, which is also the country’s national bird.
+The varied flora and fauna are supported by nutrient-rich volcanic soil, abundant freshwater features, and a climate moderated by elevation and proximity to the ocean.

 Adventure Tourism and the Waitukubuli National Trail